chinamike65/hugo-tuolesi/content/book1/book1en.md

 Without orderly cultivation, you can only accumulate a little blessing, eliminate a little karma.
 You will not achieve success, you will not cut off your afflictions, you will not attain renunciation, and you will not gain bodhicitta.

-If there are ordered stages of practice, no matter whether you are a lay person or a monk, you will be successful.
+If you follow the ordered stages of practice, no matter whether you are a lay person or a monk, you will be successful.

-In the history of Tibetan Buddhism in the past, there were many achievements in the life of the lay family.
+In the history of Tibetan Buddhism in the past, there were many examples of the achievement of enlightenment in one lifetime by lay people.
 For example, the master of the Kadampa school, Zhongdunpa, became a Buddha in his own lifetime.

-the master of the Kagyu school, Milarepa, was also a layperson and became a Buddha in his own lifetime.
+The master of the Kagyu school, Milarepa, was also a layperson and became a Buddha in his own lifetime.

 Master Marpa, the great siddha of the Kagyu sect, also practiced as a householder.